RIPE-Atlas-Community/multi-lingual-docs/README.md

 # multi-lingual-docs

-Crowdsourced documentation about RIPE Atlas in languages other then English
+Crowdsourced documentation about RIPE Atlas in languages other than English

+## Quotes

 "You don't want a community full of people who don't read documentation" - so make the docs good #OSFeels"